 In 2008, as Director of the Franklin County Board of Elections, Michael oversaw a free, fair and transparent presidential election in one of the largest territories in the country.
 In that role, he implemented practices that continue to provide a high level of service to the public while reducing costs for the taxpayer.

 From 2011 to 2016, Michael proudly represented the residents of Columbus in the Ohio General Assembly.
 At the Statehouse, he championed legislation that fostered small business growth to create, retain, and sustain good-paying jobs in Central Ohio.

 During his service in the General Assembly, Michael received numerous honors and awards including several Legislator of the Year awards from organizations such as the Ohio Association of County Board of Developmental Disabilities and the Ohio Association of Elections Officials.

 Today, he works to find common-sense solutions to make our city a great place to live and work.

 Michael currently serves as President Pro Tem on the Columbus City Council.
 In addition to meeting with constituents throughout our community holding more than 150 weekly community hours, Michael chairs several Council committees including Council’s Neighborhoods Committee, Technology Committee, and Public Utilities Committee.

 Michael also serves as Chair of Age Friendly Columbus, one of Michael’s most successful efforts.
-This citywide initiative works to ensure that individuals of all ages and abilities can remain in their homes, living independently and maintaining a high quality of life.
+This award-winning citywide initiative works to ensure that individuals of all ages and abilities can remain in their homes, living independently and maintaining a high quality of life.

-Outside of Council, Michael is an Adjunct Law Professor at Capital University Law School.
+In addition to his public service roles, Michael is an Adjunct Law Professor at Capital University Law School.